RibbitsM/368-research-proj/.ipynb_checkpoints/README-checkpoint.md

 2. Which province has the most efficient healthcare spending?

-## SQL Queries
+## SQL queries and creating the csv to use for further analysis steps

-For research question 1 we used the following SQL query:
+1. For research question 1 we used the following SQL query found in SQL/expenditure_by_party.sql:

 CREATE TABLE expenditure_by_party AS
 SELECT